How to Order Tickets

 How to get your tickets

-You can choose to have your tickets emailed to print-at-home, mailed to you (up to one week before a concert), or held at Will Call for your pick up.
+For single-ticket purchases, you can choose to have your tickets emailed to print-at-home, mailed to you (up to one week before a concert), or held at Will Call for your pick up.
 See venue info for Will Call details: Downtown and Neighborhoods.
+For subscription holders, tickets are printed and mailed in late August of each year.

 When choosing print-at-home tickets, you will receive two emails.
 The first confirms your order and the second, usually arriving within two hours, contains your tickets to print.
 Please print tickets from a computer and not a mobile device.
 Printing from a phone or tablet sometimes results in blank tickets.
 If you do not receive your tickets within two hours please call us at 713.533.0080 and we can resend them.